 Skip to main content

-In 1976, Tadao Ando was entrusted with his first architectural work, a residential home in Osaka.
-The budget was limited and the building space was very small, but Ando decided to use these constraints to imagine a new kind of house.
+Tadao Ando is one of the leading figures of Critical Regionalism, an architectural movement that emphasizes harmony between a building’s design and its geographical and cultural context.
+Sumiyoshi no Nagaya, also known as Azuma House, is Ando’s first architectural work (1976), a residential home in Osaka.
+The budget was limited, and the building space was very small, but Ando decided to use these constraints to imagine a new kind of house.

 Such an unconventional approach surprised the Japanese architectural community, and in 1979 he was awarded the Annual Prize of Architectural Institute of Japan for his work on the Azuma House.